Last updated on

 Some employers in Germany may require a proof of German language competence from employees whose native language is not German.
 The most commonly accepted tests that international applicants may need to take to find employment in Germany include:

-• Prüfung Wirtschaftsdeutsch International or PWD (International Test for German Business Language Skills level C1).
-This test is given by the Goethe Institute, Carl Duisberg Centres and the German Association of Chambers of Commerce and Industries which are present in about 100 countries around the world.
-If you follow the link above you will be taken to the website of Carl Duisberg Centres where you can learn more about this examination and download related materials.
+- Prüfung Wirtschaftsdeutsch International or PWD (International Test for German Business Language Skills level C1).
+This test is given by the Carl Duisberg Centres and the German Association of Chambers of Commerce and Industries which are present in about 40 locations around the world.
+In the past, the PWD exam used to be also provided by the Goethe Institute.
+If you follow the link above you will be taken to the website of the German Association of Chambers of Commerce and Industries (DIHK – Deutsche Industrie- und Handelskammer) where you can learn more about this examination and download related materials.

-• Zertifikat Deutsch or ZD (Certificate German level B1) is given by a number of institutions and it is equivalent to the Goethe-Zertifikat B1.
-Study materials and sample tests for the Goethe Certificate B1 can be downloaded here.
+- Zertifikat Deutsch or ZD (Certificate German level B1) is given by a number of institutions and it is equivalent to the Goethe-Zertifikat B1.
+Follow the link at the bottom of the Goethe Certificate B1 page to find study materials and sample tests for the exam or, alternatively, download them from here.
 Zertifikat Deutsch is commonly accepted as proof of sufficient German language competence by thousands of employers in Germany, Austria and Switzerland and also for a German or Austrian citizenship.

 Free Training Materials for German Language Examinations

-• Practice Materials from Goethe Institute – here you can find and download materials for any of the exams at the Goethe Institute.
-Select the exam you wish to take and then at the bottom click on the link “view the practice materials”.
-Materials include exercises for practicing German grammar and vocabulary and a listening comprehension file.
+- Practice Materials from Goethe Institute – here you can find and download materials for any of the exams at the Goethe Institute.
+Select the exam you wish to take to open a larger view where you will find training materials that include, for example, exercises for practicing German grammar and vocabulary and a listening comprehension file or similar materials, depending on the proficiency level tested.
 There is also a video of the exam session at the Goethe Institute to give you a feel of how it is done.
 In addition, if you follow this link, you can try any of the Goethe Institute’s German proficiency exams online to see how well you would perform.
 These tests are “accessible”, which means they were made for people with disabilities.
 Since they are the same as standard tests, anyone can use them to evaluate their German language proficiency.

 Moreover, if you wish to see how some other oral examinations are conducted and what will be expected from you, visit these youtube channels for telc exams, German Language Test for Immigrants (DTZ) and for TestDaF.
 For an independent assessment of your German language proficiency you can also choose from free German online tests provided by various institutions, including some private language schools.